kyma-project/kyma/docs/backup/docs/03-01-backup-configuration.md

 title: Configuration
 ---

-The configuration of ark consist of two custom resources:
+Ark configuration consists of two custom resources:

 - The VolumeSnapshotLocation CR defines the provider of physical volume snapshots.
 - The BackupStorageLocations CR defines a bucket or storage location for cluster resources.

-A kyma installation is delivered with a set of default snapshot and storage locations.
-If needed it is possible to add custom locations in the `heptio-ark` namespace.
+A Kyma installation provides a set of default snapshot and storage locations.
+If necessary, you can add custom locations in the `heptio-ark` Namespace.

-A sample YAML `BackupStorageLocation` configuration file looks as follows:
+A sample `BackupStorageLocation` configuration file looks as follows:

 ```apiVersion: ark.heptio.com/v1
 kind: BackupStorageLocation